Lowami Hart Woods -- trail improvements

 THPRD is also making efforts to salvage and reuse wood materials from trees that need to be removed during this project.
 THPRD staff has worked closely with the City of Beaverton and design consultant, Vigil-Agrimis Inc., to develop strategies for incorporating salvaged wood materials into the project construction improvements; salvaged wood will be reused on-site for constructing custom log benches and wood fencing, and for wood chip surfacing, trailside curbing (cribbing), and trail treads for soft surface nature trails.
 Also, chipped wood from cutting waste and slash will be used as needed erosion and sediment protection within the construction area.
 Furthermore, THPRD planning and natural resources staff are working together to identify opportunities to reuse wood materials elsewhere on-site or for other projects throughout the park district where natural area restoration and habitat enhancement is needed; and, THPRD will continue to explore opportunities where partnering agencies such as Clean Water Services and Metro may be able to reuse salvaged wood materials for restoration or habitat enhancement projects within the greater Tualatin River Basin.
 Finally, for all remaining wood that cannot be reused on-site or elsewhere, THPRD is urging our contractor to donate haul-off wood to community firewood programs or for other local charitable uses.

-As always, if you have any comments and/or questions, please contact Steve Regner of Planning & Development at 503/629-6305 or through the THPRD's Web Contact Form.
+As always, if you have any comments and/or questions, please contact Lindsay Beckman of Planning & Development at 503/629-6305 or through the THPRD's Web Contact Form.

 Vigil-Agrimis, Inc. Design Professionals